VictoriaMetrics/VictoriaMetrics/docs/README.md

 ## Capacity planning

-VictoriaMetrics uses lower amounts of CPU, RAM and storage space on production workloads compared to competing solutions (Prometheus, Thanos, Cortex, TimescaleDB, InfluxDB, QuestDB) according to [our case studies](https://docs.victoriametrics.com/CaseStudies.html).
+VictoriaMetrics uses lower amounts of CPU, RAM and storage space on production workloads compared to competing solutions (Prometheus, Thanos, Cortex, TimescaleDB, InfluxDB, QuestDB, M3DB) according to [our case studies](https://docs.victoriametrics.com/CaseStudies.html).

 VictoriaMetrics capacity scales linearly with the available resources.
-The needed amounts of CPU and RAM highly depends on the workload.
-It is recommended setting up a test VictoriaMetrics for your production workload and iteratively scaling CPU and RAM resources until it becomes stable according to [troubleshooting docs](#troubleshooting).
+The needed amounts of CPU and RAM highly depends on the workload - the number of active time series, series churn rate, query types, query qps, etc. It is recommended setting up a test VictoriaMetrics for your production workload and iteratively scaling CPU and RAM resources until it becomes stable according to [troubleshooting docs](#troubleshooting).
 A single-node VictoriaMetrics works perfectly with the following production workload according to [our case studies](https://docs.victoriametrics.com/CaseStudies.html):

 * Ingestion rate: 1.5+ million samples per second
 * Active time series: 50+ million